virtual-vehicle/pointcloudset/README.rst

 - Post processing and analytics of a lidar dataset recorded by ROS
 - A collection of multiple lidar scans from a terrestrial laser scanner
-- Comparison of the point cloud to a ground truth
+- Comparison of mutliple point clouds to a ground truth
 - Analytics of point clouds over time
-- Developing Algorithms on a singel frame and then applying them to huge datasets
+- Developing algorithms on a singel frame and then applying them to huge datasets
-- Comparision to multiple

 Installation with pip